Thursday, December 20, 2012

 3. Rapping at Arafah

 Wukuf was truly climactic, and the midday khutbah was its cusp.
 The sweeping scene of millions in white ihram flecking the barren Arafah landscape took my breath away.
 Nothing was more humbling as chiefs and chauffeurs mustered on equal terms.
 No paychecks and perks here, only faith, penance and surrender.
-The second part of the khutbah sent me into raptures as the adzan came on.
+The second half of the khutbah sent me into raptures as the adzan came on.
 The khutbah and the adzan overlapped in an Eminemesque rap as the mind slipped into half-trance, losing myself deep in the moment.

 angin panas di luar khemah